padok-team/terraform-google-dns/README.md

 ## User Stories for this module

-- AAOps I need to be able to list all my DNS records and set them
+- AAOps I am able to list all my DNS records and set them
-- AAOps I need to create a public or private DNS zone
+- AAOps I can create a public or private DNS zone
+- AAOps I can create a DNS zone and record separatly

 ## Usage